joeplustenhouwer/myweb/content/post/heidelberg/index.md

 #caption = "Default"

 +++

-Today I started my new position as Junior Professor (assistent professor) at the University of Heidelberg.
+Today I started my new position as Junior Professor (assistant professor) at the University of Heidelberg.

-I really enjoyed being at the University of Bamberg, and now I look foreward to meeting and cooperating with my new collegues in Heidelberg.
+I really enjoyed my time at the University of Bamberg, and now I look forward to meeting and cooperating with my new colleagues in Heidelberg.